 - 1. Place orders online through the web or the smartphone mobile application for in-store pick up or home delivery. - 2.
 Shop in stores using your OTC benefit card at more than 4,600 Walmart and Neighborhood Market stores and other participating retailers.
-Scan the barcode at checkout. - 3.
+Scan the barcode at checkout.

+This plan covers certain approved, non-prescription, over-the-counter drugs and health-related items, up to \$105 every quarter.
+Unused OTC amounts do roll over to the next quarter.
+Unused OTC amounts do not roll over to the next calendar year.

+Services That Are Covered for What You Must Pay When You Get These Services You 3.
 Call to place an order.
 Pick items by shopping online or from the OTC catalog.
 Have your product names, OTC benefit card number and delivery information ready.
 There is a limit on the total dollar amount you can order each quarter.
 Purchases are limited to the available benefit dollars.
 All orders must be placed through the plan's approved retailer, or purchased at a participating retail store.
 Quantity limits may apply.
 Unused OTC amounts do roll over from quarter to quarter.
 Unused amounts at the end of the calendar year do not roll over to the next calendar year.
 Please contact customer service if you have questions about this benefit.

-Partial hospitalization services

-"Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+Partial hospitalization services In-network: \$25.00 copay for each covered partial hospitalization "Partial hospitalization" is a structured program of visit. active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
 Note: Because there are no community mental health centers in our network, we cover partial hospitalization only in a hospital outpatient setting.
 Prior authorization may apply.

-20% coinsurance for each covered partial hospitalization visit.

-Personal Emergency Response System (PERS)
+In-network: Personal Emergency Response System (PERS) \$0 copay for one personal emergency response system and monthly monitoring by a contracted vendor.
 Coverage of one personal emergency response system and monthly monitoring in the member's home when arranged by the Plan with a contracted vendor.
 Members can call Customer Service to request the unit.